jessiepolk/jessiepolk.github.io/projects/runtime/README.md

 > > You, of course, have more than one type to check for, so you will need to expand your code accordingly.
 >
 > > **ITERATING:**
-> > To run this code with each value in the `levelData.gameItems` Array, we can iterate.
+> > To run this code with each value in the `gameObjects` Array, we can iterate.
 Remember, to iterate, we can create a `for` loop that looks like this:
 > >
 > > ```js
 > > for (var i = 0; i < myArray.length; i++) {